When you think of a toothbrush, you probably don’t think about innovation and new technology. But, you should do.

 You can learn more in our hands-on review of the Genius X.

-Toothbrush technology & products from 2018
+Toothbrush technology from 2018 & earlier

 One of the biggest innovations in tooth brushing technology was the introduction of what I like to call ‘mouthpiece toothbrushes’.